-Every day around the globe Alfaxan injectable anesthetic is used in thousands of anesthesia procedures.
-Its effectiveness, its wider safety profile and its versatility is raising the bar for injectable agents used in induction and total injectable anesthetic procedures.
+Every day around the globe Alfaxan Multidose Intravenous Injectable Anesthetic is used in thousands of anesthetic procedures.
+Its effectiveness, wide safety profile and versatility is raising the bar for injectable agents used in induction and total injectable anesthetic procedures.

 Drug use and dependence: Alfaxalone is a class IV controlled substance.
 Biochemical and research data suggest that alfaxalone has a similar abuse and dependence potential to other class IV drugs such as benzodiazepines and barbiturates.

-Alfaxan Intravenous Injectable Anesthetic for Use in Cats and Dogs (hereafter, Alfaxan) contains the neuroactive steroid molecule alfaxalone (3-α-hydroxy-5-α-pregnane-11, 20-dione) and is registered with the Food and Drug Administration for use in dogs and cats for both the induction and maintenance of anesthesia.
+Alfaxan Multidose Intravenous Injectable Anesthetic for use in Cats and Dogs contains the neuroactive steroid molecule alfaxalone (3-α-hydroxy-5-α-pregnane-11, 20-dione) and is registered with the Food and Drug Administration for use in dogs and cats for both the induction and maintenance of anesthesia.
 Although alfaxalone is a steroid molecule, it does not bind to sex hormone, glucocorticoid or mineralocorticoid receptors (i.e. nuclear receptors.
 1,2)